steve-perkins/ResumeFodder/README.md

 {{ end }}
 ```

-If you have no experience (or at least interest) in Go, then creating new templates for this
+If you have no experience (or at least interest) in Go, then creating new templates for ResumeFodder
-processor may be a daunting task.
+may be a daunting task.
 Otherwise, the process is fairly straightforward:

 1. Use Microsoft Word (or LibreOffice) to create a resume with whatever style you like.